-&lt;sup>76 Senate Rule 3 controls the preparation and filing of bills.
+83 Senate Rule 3 controls the preparation and filing of bills.
 Senate Rule 3.3 states the required form for local bills filed in the Senate.

-&lt;sup>77 Unlike the House, the Senate Rules did not require local bills to be filed with the Secretary of the Senate by noon on the first day of session.
-Senate Rule 3.7(1)(d) (2020-2022).
+84 Unlike the House, the Senate Rules do not require local bills to be filed with the Secretary of the Senate by noon on the first day of session.
+Senate Rule 3.7(1)(d) (2022-2024).